kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 To unify our validation and `Makefile` targets we should define a template that will be included in all components `Makefiles`.
 Thanks to that we will be able to have one place per repository with targets definitions and it will be easier to introduce new validations.

 Such proposal also introduces the possibility to validate source code against CI environment, what can speed up creating Pull Requests.
-It is possible to support multiple artifacts per components, but we should consider if we will still want it.
+It is possible to support multiple artifacts per components, but we should consider if we still want it.

 Examples:
  - [One artifact per component](#sandbox-validation)